HellaElla/Room-sims-with-BRIRs/README.md

 *Either I messed up the deconvolution somewhere and I'm not catching it, or the IR capture from The Garage clipped and we didn't notice when we took the measurements with Joel.*

 I've high passed the trimmed BRIR (Trimmed 100 samps before peak, and 3000 after the peak) using a 4th order butterworth hp at 30 Hz to try and deal with it.
-Perceptually this is much more pleasant
+This probably give a less accurate result, however for practical use this is much more pleasant than without...

-however since clipping seemingly happens, I don't think there's much we can to fix without taking sweeps again.
-It really could be a botched measurement and that makes me sad.
-Especially considering that people hadn't attempted BRIRs of The Garage previously.

 ```
 # Design a high-pass filter